gm4/roll_your_own_nn/README.md

 # Attribution

-Though not a fork, this repository is inspired from [joelnet](https://github.com/joelgrus/joelnet)by Joel Grus.
+Though not a fork, this repository is inspired from [joelnet](https://github.com/joelgrus/joelnet) by Joel Grus.